aakashs07/aakashs07.github.io/index.md

 ## Aakash Saxena

-I am a 5th year Phd Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.
+I am a 5th-year Ph.D.
+Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.

-I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that identifies association between concepts in natural language.
+I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that identify the association between concepts in natural language.

 ### Projects